Unemployed? We want to help.Get Started

 Even if you don't have all of this information directly at hand, much of it will already be on the NeWorks system.
 For example, your company name and address should be included, though you do need to indicate the precise start and end dates for each position.
 If uncertain, call human resources at your former employer and they can help sort out any confusion.

 In specific employment circumstances, it may be necessary to file other forms.
 For example, if you worked in a state besides Nebraska and also earned wages in Nebraska over the last 18 months, you need to file a combined wage form.
-Contact the Nebraska Claims Center at 402-458-2500.
+Contact the Nebraska Claims Center.

 If you were a member of the military over the last 18 months, you need to file the DD 214 Member 4 Form and call the Nebraska Claims Center.
 Lastly, if you were a federal employee over the last 18 months, you need to fill out Form 8 or Standard Form 50, indicating in what method you were paid.
 Call the Nebraska Claims Center for more help.